hieudan225/step/README.md

 - Open the GitHub setup walkthrough: `teachme ~/step/walkthroughs/week-1-setup/github-setup-walkthrough.md`
   - If the tutorial panel does not open or display the walkthrough contents, try refreshing the page.
-Then follow the on-screen instructions to set up your repo. dhle@cloudshell:~/step$ nano README.md
+Then follow the on-screen instructions to set up your repo.
-Use "fg" to return to nano.